geetheshtg/Flutter/startup_namer/README.md

-# startupnamer
+# startup_namer

-A Flutter application for naming startups using unlimited list.
+A new Flutter project.

 ## Getting Started